ssapra/docs-build-service/README.md

 Documentation to help with installing and using Build Service.

-This repo publishes to `http://docs-pcf-staging.cfapps.io/build-service`
+This repo publishes to [docs-pcf-staging.cfapps.io/build-service](https://docs-pcf-staging.cfapps.io/build-service).

-The book repo that corresponds to this content repo is `docs-book-build-service`
+The book repo that corresponds to this content repo is [docs-book-buildservice](https://github.com/pivotal-cf/docs-book-buildservice).